ISTIC-M2-ILa-GM/aodp/README.md

 This project was created within the ISTIC Rennes school for the AOC module.

-It corresponds to the implementation of two active object design pattern to link a generator of value and some monitor to display values asynchronously, likes a observer pattern through a network.
+It corresponds to the implementation of two active object design pattern to link a generator of value and some monitor to display values asynchronously, likes an observer pattern through a network.

-To manage the diffusion of a new value we used an strategy to apply different methods to transmit values, by default we can chose an atomic diffusion to always diffuse the same value to all monitors, a sequential diffusion to diffuse all value with the same sequence to all monitors and the causal diffusion to diffuse the value at the time when a get value is called.
+To manage the diffusion of a new value we used a strategy to apply different methods to transmit values, by default we can chose an atomic diffusion to always diffuse the same value to all monitors, a sequential diffusion to diffuse all value with the same sequence to all monitors and the causal diffusion to diffuse the value at the time when a get value is called.

 # User interface

 ![ClassUpdate](https://raw.githubusercontent.com/ISTIC-M2-ILa-GM/aodp/dev/spec/img/gui.png)

-An user can change the different diffusion with the help of the radio button.
-The user can also generate a new value and see how each monitor will displey them.
+An user can change the different diffusion with the help of the radio buttons.
+The user can also generate a new value and see how each monitor will display them.

 Each monitor use a different retard, by default the retard is 500/800/1000/1200 ms.

-Each monitor use the two same scheduler (one for update and one for get value).
+Each monitor use the two same scheduler (one scheduler for update and one other for get value).
 We can't use one scheduler, because with only one scheduler, all threads of the pool could be filled by update and all get value called by the monitors will wait indefinitely.

 # Architecture